orbitdb/field-manual/01_Tutorial/05_P2P_Part_2.md

 ## Chapter 5: Peer-to-Peer Part 2 (OrbitDB)

-> OrbitDB utilizes IPFS's underlying peer-to-peer laer to share data between peers.
+> OrbitDB utilizes IPFS's underlying peer-to-peer layer to share data between peers.
 In this chapter you will learn methods for _discovering peers_, _connecting automatically to known peers_, and making _distributed queries_.

 <div>
   <h3>Table of Contents</h3>